fetchq/pg-extension/README.md

-# FetchQ Postgres Extension
+# Fetchq Postgres Extension

-Postgres extension that enables FetchQ capabilities
+Postgres extension that enables FetchQ capabilities.

 ## How to Work this out